Table of Contents

 The assets, though given for free, must be sent only after the user provides the information you require to convert him into a warm lead.

-Also, send the email through a mailing system like MailChimp or even MailChimp alternatives to keep track of the open rate and the bounce rate.
+Also, send the email through a mailing system like MailChimp or even MailChimp alternatives to track the open rate and bounce rate.

 Over Call: